How Leadership Coaching Works: A Behind-the-Scenes Look

 What happens:

-You tell me your team doesn’t take initiative.
-I hear: “I’ve unconsciously trained them to wait for my approval.”
+If you tell me your team doesn’t take initiative, I hear: “I’ve unconsciously trained them to wait for my approval.”

-You say your last three hires didn’t work out.
-I hear: “I’m hiring people who need me to be involved, then complaining they need me to be involved.”
+If you say your last three hires didn’t work out, I hear: “I’m hiring people who need me to be involved, then complaining they need me to be involved.”

-You explain that everything runs through you.
-I hear: “I’ve architected a siloed environment where that’s the only option.”
+If you explain how everything runs through you, I hear: “I’ve architected a siloed environment where that’s the only option.”

-Because you just heard it.
-The pattern you’ve been running on autopilot.
+Because you just realized what we’ve actually been talking about.
+You just uncovered the pattern you’ve been running on autopilot.
 The environment you built without realizing it.
-The silo that feels like structure but is actually limitation.

-This is how leadership coaching works differently than training – it creates awareness, not just knowledge.
+And that, my friend, is how leadership coaching works – it creates awareness, not just knowledge.

 What you’ll feel: